These chicken enchiladas are simple, family-friendly and only 7 ingredients!

 - Meal Prep Monday your jam?
 Make the chicken and rice ahead of time to make dinner time even easier.

 - That pico de gallo is so easy to make.
 Do you need another little recipe in this post?
 Just mix chopped tomato, onion, and cilantro with come lime juice and salt + pepper.
 So easy.
 Want a little heat?
 Add a little minced jalapeno.
 This is a perfect simple recipe to master in the heat of the summer when tomatoes are so delicious and you are looking for more ways to use and eat them.
-You can add avocado too, like in this recipe.

 - Have you seen Pioneer Woman’s baking dishes?
 Chicken Enchiladas would be so cute in them.
 Seriously, I want all of the dishes she puts out.